-There were numerous branches of the Hennessy clan in Ireland prior to the coming of the Normans and the leading one was based in Offaly.
-With the arrival of the Normans, the surname became scattered across counties Limerick, Cork and Tipperary.
-These also are the counties where the majority of the name is still found.
+There were numerous branches of the Hennessy clan in Ireland before the coming of the Normans.
+The leading one was based in Offaly, where they shared lordship of Clan Cholgain with the O'Holohans near Kilbeggan and the hill of Croghan.
+Another significant branch was found near Dublin, with the clan chief ruling Gailenga Beg on the north side of the River Liffey.
+With the arrival of the Normans, the surname became scattered across counties Limerick, Cork and Tipperary, where a distinct sept established itself near Ross Bay in southwest Cork.
+These also are the counties where the majority of the name is still found today.

 Pocket Book of Irish Family Names, Ida Grehan, Appletree Press, Belfast, 1985.